 - In the defined population, biopsy of normal-appearing gastric mucosa can detect HP [H. pylori] infection that would be missed on the exam without biopsies.
 The quality of evidence is very low, and there are noninvasive methods to detect HP infection. - "Detection of HP infection with tissue biopsy and its eradication in patients with dyspepsia is associated with symptom improvement and reduction of risk for HP-related comorbidities, including gastric cancer compared with no biopsy (or no eradication).
 The quality of evidence is moderate.
 The effect on symptom resolution is not universal and it does not appear to improve well-being.
-Quality of evidence for this statement is low" (Allen et al., 2015).
+Quality of evidence for this statement is low."

 The AGA also released guidelines focusing on gastric intestinal metaplasia.
-In it, they recommend testing for H. pylori (followed by eradication) over no testing and eradication (Gupta et al., 2020).
+In it, they recommend testing for H. pylori (followed by eradication) over no testing and eradication.

 The AGA released guidelines on gastrointestinal evaluation of iron deficiency anemia.
-AGA recommends that patients with iron deficiency anemia, without other identifiable etiology after bidirectional endoscopy, should undergo noninvasive testing for H. pylori over no testing at all to reduce the incidence of gastric cancer (Ko et al., 2020).
+AGA recommends that patients with iron deficiency anemia, without other identifiable etiology after bidirectional endoscopy, should undergo noninvasive testing for H. pylori over no testing at all to reduce the incidence of gastric cancer.